Guide General

 Conclusion

-1. Fee structures vary dramatically - RIPE NCC's flat fee favors large holders, while size-based models in other RIRs benefit small organizations
+1. Fee structures vary dramatically — RIPE NCC's flat €1,800 favors large holders, while size-based models in other RIRs benefit small organizations.
+ARIN's 5% 2026 increase and APNIC's revised Bit Factor change comparative economics year-on-year.

-4. Governance approaches differ - All RIRs use community-driven processes but with different structures and timelines
+4. Governance approaches differ — All RIRs use community-driven processes but with different structures and timelines.

-5. Geographic considerations matter - Your physical location and operational region determine which RIR(s) you'll work with
+5. Geographic considerations matter — Your physical location and operational region determine which RIR(s) you'll work with.

 Understanding these differences allows you to: